MMZK1526/Haskell-Graphs/README.md

 Provides a type class for graphs

 # Search
-Implements Depth-First Search & Breadth-First Search (TODO)
+Implements Depth-First Search & Breadth-First Search
 Generate spanning trees and computes depth of each node given the root